 How It Is Transmitted

 It isn't yet clear how infectious the virus is.
-Many other coronaviruses are notorious for spreading by coughing and sneezing.
-There are no signs so far that the virus is transmitted via the respiratory tract.
+Many other coronaviruses are notorious for spreading through coughing and sneezing, but there are no signs that the virus is transmitted through the respiratory tract.

 Incubation Period

 The COVID-19 virus is thought to have a 14-day incubation period.
-It has a median time of 4-5 days from exposure to symptoms onset.
-A study showed that 97.5% of persons with COVID-19 developed the symptoms 11.5 days after the infection.
+The median time from exposure to the onset of symptoms is 4-5 days.
+A study showed that 97.5% of persons with COVID-19 developed symptoms 11.5 days after the infection.

 Person-to-person Spread